Thinking beyond borders

 |Income bracket||Tax rate||Tax per (Percent)||Aggregate income||Aggregate tax|

-However, for new private businesses and entrepreneurs with commencement date as of 1 January 2013 onwards and for the first 3 years of their operation the tax rate of the first scale is reduced by 50 percent provided that the annual gross business income is up to EUR10,000.
+However, for new private businesses and entrepreneurs with commencement date as of 1 January 2013 onwards and for the first 3 years of their operation the tax rate of the first scale is reduced by 50 percent.

 Income earned from private agricultural business is subject to the same tax credit as employment/pension income (i.e. respective tax credit is not available for business income).

-* These rates are superseded by the provisions of the double taxation treaties concluded by Greece with other countries/territories.
+These rates are superseded by the provisions of the double taxation treaties concluded by Greece with other countries/jurisdictions.